nextbysam/Saternal/docs/NATURAL_LANGUAGE_COMMANDS.md

 This overlay is rendered directly onto the GPU framebuffer, **not** sent to the shell.
 The UI box appears directly below your cursor line with a 2-column indent, making it feel like an integrated part of your terminal session rather than a disconnected popup.

+**Pane-Aware Positioning (Split-Screen Support):**
+- In split-screen mode, the UI overlay appears in the **focused pane** where you typed the command
+- The overlay is positioned relative to the viewport boundaries, not globally
+- Each pane has its own cursor tracking and UI positioning

+**Scroll-Aware Behavior:**
+- The UI overlay respects scroll position and moves with terminal content
+- When you scroll up in history, the UI overlay moves accordingly
+- If scrolled far enough, the UI will go out of view just like normal text
+- The overlay maintains its position relative to the cursor line, not the viewport

 ### 3. Visual Confirmation Mode

 Once the API responds: